jsirgo/lvm-discord-bot/README.md

 ```shell
 docker run -d sound-discord-bot
 ```
+Append *-p 53134:53134* to *docker run* if running the webservices.
+#### Other build args accepted
+* wsenabled="true" in order to enable the bot webservices (Default false)
+* sslenabled="true" in order to enable https access to the bot webservices (Default false)
+* username="admin" to change the webservices username (Default admin)
+* password="soundbot" to change the webservices password (Default soundbot)

 ### Add bot to discord server
 Replace the {CLIENT_ID} in the url with the application client id from the Discord Developer Portal and open the url: